Prymaldark/BuilderBotStart/README.md

-Are you tired of building a starter base to research bots only to tear it down while waiting too long for bots to recharge?
-Builder Bot Start lets you start with construction bots in a Vanilla+ way.
+Upgrade your engineer with Builder Bot Start.
+Begin the game with construction bots in a Vanilla+ way.
+This loadout is focused on building, and does not include military features.
 You'll start with:

 * Power armor Mk.2
 * 100 construction robots